 For example, if your lost earnings, medical expenses, and other out-of-pocket expenses total $20,000 and the severity of the injuries were assigned a multiplier of three, pain and suffering would be valued at $60,000.
 Differing perceptions about value may delay or prevent settlement.

 A second method used to place a value on pain and suffering is the per diem method.
 It uses the number of days from the date of your motorcycle accident until the day your doctor says you reached maximum medical improvement and releases you from care, which either means that you fully recovered or that no further recovery is anticipated.
-The number of days is multiplied by a daily dollar value selected based on the severity of the injuries and the impact they had and may continue to have on your daily life.
+The number of days is multiplied by a daily dollar value selected based on the severity of the injuries and their impact and may continue to have on your daily life.

 For example, if your doctor releases you after 200 days of care and a $250 daily amount is chosen, the value of pain and suffering damages would be $50,000 (200 days x $250 a day).
 Your lawyer may choose a higher per diem amount for injuries that leave you with a permanent disability.